ROCm/hipFFT/README.md

    * The clients (samples, tests, etc) included with the hipFFT source depend on FFTW, GoogleTest, and boost program options.

-   * The bench and test clients also require the rocFFT source tree (`git submodule update --init`).

 3. Build hipFFT:

     To show all build options: